Prescription vs OTC Toenail Fungus Treatments: What Actually Works in 2026

 When OTC Treatments May Be Enough

-• The fungus hasn’t reached the cuticle or caused thickening or crumbling of the nail.
+The fungus hasn’t reached the cuticle or caused thickening.

-• You’re using it as preventive care after a recent athlete’s foot episode.
+You’re using it as preventive care after an athlete’s foot episode.

 ⚠️ Note: OTC treatments require consistent daily use for 6–12 months or more.
 Even then, results may be partial or temporary.